andreasMazur/VisMeshSegmentation/README.md

     )
 ```

-## Step 8: Comparison to Filter Method
+## Step 8: Comparison to filter method

 Eventually, the results for the comparison to the filter method can be run by executing: